 Year: 2022, Volume: 10, Issue: 2, Pages: 119-134

-Standardized Subjects / Keyword chains:B Eucharist / Communicatio in sacris / Ecumene / Catholic church / Protestant Church / Catholic church, Verfasserschaft1, Codex iuris canonici (1983).
+Standardized Subjects / Keyword chains:B Eucharist / Communicatio in sacris / Ecumene / Catholic Church / Protestant Church / Catholic Church, Verfasserschaft1, Codex iuris canonici (1983).
 844,4

 IxTheo Classification:KDJ Ecumenism